 A subset of humanity that would appear to have a very short life expectancy, claims people can live healthily without food.

-In its post-war heydays this all-male gathering of artists, writers, crooks, and aristocrats in London’s seedy red-light district involved crude behaviour.
+In its post-war heydays, an all-male gathering of artists, writers, crooks, and aristocrats in London’s seedy red-light district involved crude behaviour.

 In February 1942, wartime hysteria triggered a phantom battle in the skies above Los Angeles.